Articles → .NET → Data Types In C#

 decimal128-bit28-29 significant digits

-2. Zero among the non-zero digits is significant digits.
+2. Zero among the non-zero digits is a significant digit

 decimal a = 0.0M;